 Your skills research is complete.
 Now, write a cover page template highlighting the strengths, skills, and value you will bring the prospective organization.
 Leave blank, a paragraph, where you will include specific, tailored language based on your research about the prospective organization you’ll perform in Step 4.
 You’ll tailor your cover letter in step 5.

 A template will save you time in the long run.
 A template will make you a more effective communicator, as you will always have your best messaging and narrative to share.
 And a template allows you to test words and phrases to see what are working and what aren’t working to open doors.

 If you haven’t written a cover letter before, search the Internet for “cover letters” and “cover letter examples.”
 Read 10 to 15 or more different cover letter examples.
 Find the layout, language, and style you prefer.
 Keep your cover letter to one page with one-inch margins and text size at least 11 points.
 The cover letter is just to engage the hiring executive.
 To prompt them to say, “Yes, let’s talk to [insert your name].”

 4. RESEARCH POTENTIAL ORGANIZATIONS

 I suggest starting with a radius of 150 miles from your home and/or university/college town.
 Why?
 Because chances are good, your network is strongest in these two geographies.
 Consider both corporate and non-profit organizations.
-Start with small businesses, less than 50 people to create your internship.
-Small businesses are agile, you can get to the decision-maker very quickly, they will make decisions quickly, and they are always looking for ways to be better, faster.
+Start with small businesses with less than 50 people.
+Small businesses are agile.
+You can get to the decision-maker very quickly, they will make decisions quickly, and they are always looking for ways to be better, faster.
 Non-profits have these same approaches and typically have smaller operating budgets.